IGME-202-2221/project-1-ShadowCK/README.md

 ### Controls

+The player can move around to dodge enemy fire and/or collect items, shoot bullets to neutralize enemies.
 -   Movement
-    -   Up: W
+    -   Up / Jump: W
     -   Down: S
     -   Left: A
     -   Right: D
--   Fire: Left Click
+-   Fire: Left Click / Auto

+### Enemy Design
+[!]
+A short description of each enemy type must be documented in your README file.

 ## You Additions